Welwyn, Hertfordshire

 The population falling within the Union at the 1831 census had been 1,970 with parishes ranging in size from Ayot St Lawrence (population 134) to Welwyn itself (1,369).
 The average annual poor-rate expenditure for the period 1831-34 had been £1,037 or 10s.6d. per head of the population.

 With only five Guardians on its Board, and less than 2,000 inhabitants in its catchment area, Welwyn was possibly the smallest union in the country.
 The new union took over the existing Welwyn parish building for use as the Union workhouse.
 It could accommodate about sixty inmates.
 A small infirmary was added at the north of the workhouse in 1880.
-Its location and layout are shown on the 1898 OS map.
+Its location and layout are shown on the 1898 map below.

 Welwyn workhouse site, 1898.

-Welwyn infirmary block from the west, 2001.
+Former Welwyn workhouse infirmary block from the west, 2001.

 © Peter Higginbotham.